 Based on the product, the biodegradable fillers segment had the largest market share of about 82% in 2020 and predicted it would continue the same trend in the coming years.
 It is due to the porous assets.
 The rise in the demand to improve the quality of the treatment procedures is escalating market growth.

 The non-biodegradable segment is estimated to present a CAGR of 9.2% during the forecast period.
 These non-absorbable fillers outcomes can be seen for a period of 6-24months.
 The market postulate for non-absorbable will show sufficient growth in the forthcoming years.

 Dermal Fillers Market Analysis - By Therapeutic Area:

 Based on the therapeutic area, in 2020, the deep facial lines, wrinkles are the leading segments in the market.
 These two segments are projected to grow at a healthy rate during the forecast period.
 Growing older people population across the globe and increasing demand for cosmetic surgeries are propelling the need of the market.
 Also, the adoption of a sedentary lifestyle and changes in food habits are surging the market's growth.

 Dermal Fillers Market Analysis - By Region:

-Regionally, North America accounted for the largest share in the global dermal filler market in 2019.
-The increasing demand for non-invasive procedures is boosting the market growth.
+Regionally, North America accounted for the largest share in the global dermal filler market in 2020.
+The increasing demand for non-invasive procedures is boosting market growth.
 The need for a less complex, painful, and long-lasting process drives the market in the North American market.
 The dermal filler comes under the U.S. FDA, which has reduced the risk factor related to the overuse of chemicals.
-This has increased the awareness about the advantage of dermal fillers, which will propel the growth rate of the dermal filler market.
+This has increased awareness about the advantage of dermal fillers, which will propel the growth rate of the dermal filler market.
 There is an increasing number of aged people in this region due to the excellent mortality rate, and the low cost of the procedure is boosting the market growth in this region.

 KEY MARKET PARTICIPANTS: